IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Implementation-View.md

 ## **Server Side**

-The Server Side consists out of 12 Microservices that together form the Backend of the IT-Rex Application.
+The Server Side consists out of 13 Microservices that together form the Backend of the IT-Rex Application.

-### **Backend for Frontend**
+### **Frontend-Backend Service**
 The [Backend for Frontend](https://samnewman.io/patterns/architectural/bff/) is an architectural pattern, commonly used for multiplatform scenarios.

 It enables different implementations for the same backend that provides data to the Frontend-Service for visualisation.